Clemson Tree – Clemson, South Carolina

 South Carolina | SC Picture Project | Pickens County Photos | Clemson Tree

-Generations of Clemson University students, alums, and their families have enjoyed the beauty and shade of the massive Centennial Oak, which has been “growing strong” since at least 1889.
+Generations of Clemson University students, alums, and their families have enjoyed the beauty and shade of the massive Centennial Oak, a bur oak (Quercus macrocarpa) that has been “growing strong” since at least 1889.
 Located between the Biosystems Research Complex and Newman Hall, the tree serves as a beloved campus landmark and gathering place.
 It is also one of many favorite tailgating spots for Tiger fans.

 At 66-feet tall, with branches that reach 124 feet, this record-setting bur oak was just a seedling when Clemson was founded 120 years ago.
 Based on age studies conducted by foresters, the tree was designated the Centennial Oak when the university celebrated its 100th birthday in 1989.
 Bur oaks normally live 150-300 years.